Colarusso Pitches Eight Innings, BC Falls 2–1 to Miami in First Game of Series — The Heights

 Boston College baseball pitcher A.J.
 Colarusso did have a perfect game going.
-But that didn’t last too long, as he walked Daniel Cuvet, the twelfth batter he faced.
+But that didn’t last forever, as he walked Daniel Cuvet, the twelfth batter he faced.

-Colarusso, however, remained unphased and retired the next batter on two pitches to end the inning.
+Colarusso, however, remained unfazed and retired the next batter on two pitches to end the inning.

-Colarusso was posting a no-hitter until two bunt singles and a walk loaded the bases in the fifth.
+Colarusso had a no-hitter until two bunt singles and a walk loaded the bases in the fifth.
 But even then, Colarusso escaped the inning with only one run allowed.

-After recording two outs in the eighth, it seemed as if BC head coach Todd Interdonato was walking out to pull Colarusso.
+After recording two outs in the eighth, it seemed BC head coach Todd Interdonato was walking out to pull Colarusso.
 Interdonato, though, was just taking a mound visit—one he says he regrets.

-“I regret that, now,” he said.
-“I wrote down to myself ‘If I was going to leave him, I should have just left him.’”
+“I regret that, now,” Interdonato said.
+“I wrote down to myself, ‘If I was going to leave him, I should have just left him.’”

 Colarusso was set to face Cuvet again.
 This time, Cuvet broke the 1–1 tie, cracking a line drive into the right-center field gap and driving in the go-ahead run for the Hurricanes.

 Miami (25–18,10–9 Atlantic Coast) only needed that one run to leave with the win.
-Carson Fisher and Brian Walters shut down the Eagles (21–21, 9–13 Atlantic Coast), too, only allowing one hit across the final three innings.
+Carson Fischer and Brian Walters shut down the Eagles (21–21, 9–13), too, only allowing one hit across the final three innings.

 Colarusso was up to 92 pitches before the eighth, but he still had a feel for his pitches.